nabsul/k8s-ecr-login-renew/README.md

 - AWS_SECRET_ACCESS_KEY (required): AWS secret needed to fetch Docker credentials from AWS.
 - AWS_REGION (required): The AWS region where your ECR instance is created.
 - DOCKER_SECRET_NAME (required): The name of the Kubernetes secret where the Docker credentials are stored.
-- TARGET_NAMESPACE (optional): Comma-separated list of namespaces.
+- TARGET_NAMESPACE (optional): Comma, semicolon or newline separated list of namespaces.
   A Docker secret is created in each of these.
   If this environment variable is not set, a value of `default` is assumed.
 - DOCKER_REGISTRIES (optional): Comma-separated list of registry URL.